Stay Safe with these Online Shopping Tips

 Do you take the risk and buy the camera?
 Or do you play safe and cancel the transaction?
 You need some safety tips for shopping online.

 Make sure you’re surfing on a safe site

 Cybercriminals often create fraudulent websites, posing as high-profile online retailers.
 These websites look legitimate and ask you to enter personal information to verify your account.
 What they want is your username and password, so they can use it to hack into your other online shopping accounts like Amazon or eBay – or even your bank account.
 They also want your credit card information and your personal data.
 You want to be certain that you are protecting your money online.

 "Cybercrime is big business – and it’s taking money straight from online shoppers’ pockets.
 Fighting global cybercrime costs around $400 million per year in law enforcement alone." -The Cost of Cyber Crime, Bloomberg Business Week, 2 August 2012

 How do you check if the website is safe?
 Well here’s a good online shopping tip; when you are in the shopping cart or on the payment page, look at the address bar of your browser.
 You should see ‘https’ - not ‘http’ – at the start of the URL, and a small padlock symbol next to it.
 This shows that you have a secure session with the website.
 It is a good sign and a good shopping safety tip.
 But there is little else to indicate you are dealing with a trusted site.

 Fortunately, help comes in the form of total Internet security solutions, which are designed to protect all of your online financial transactions.
-There are several on the market, such as Kaspersky PURE 3.0.
+Whether you need a Windows security solution or Apple, there are several on the market, such as Kaspersky PURE 3.0.
 PURE’s ‘Safe Money’ functionality, which verifies that the site is genuine by checking it against an updated list of trusted sites.

 PURE also checks the security certificate of the site against a database of stolen or fraudulent security certificates – something that is almost impossible for the untrained user to do.